Kalisa21/SmartCiti/README.md

 - Total: Total number of vehicles.
 - Traffic Situation: Target label (e.g., low, medium, high, congested).

-# Obtaining the Dataset

-- Public Datasets: Search for traffic datasets on platforms like Kaggle or UCI Machine Learning Repository using terms like "traffic vehicle count" or "traffic prediction dataset."
-- Synthetic Data: Generate synthetic data by running the TrafficSense.ipynb notebook.
-- Custom Data: Collect your own data using traffic sensors or manual observations, matching the required format.

 # Installation

 ## Clone the repository: